The Six-Second Chair Test — The Buffalo Data That Beats The Step Count Renee Has Been Failing Since November

 The 12-minute kitchen-chair protocol

-Chair stands.
-Five reps.
+Chair stands — 5 reps.
 Stand normally.
-Lower yourself in four seconds.
+Lower yourself over 4 seconds.
 No hands.
-If you cannot do five unassisted, do three unassisted and two with light fingertip support on the counter.
-Progress to five unassisted by week four, then to eight reps by week eight.
-The four-second lowering is the eccentric load — the strongest published stimulus for muscle and tendon adaptation per minute of training in older adults.
+If five unassisted is too many, do three unassisted and two with fingertip support on the counter.
+The 4-second eccentric is the strongest published stimulus for muscle and tendon adaptation per minute of training in older adults (Nosaka et al., eccentric-training literature).

-Counter push-aways.
-Ten reps.
-Stand arm's length from the kitchen counter, hands flat on the edge, lean in until your nose almost touches, then push back over three seconds.
-This is the eccentric push-up scaled to the body and the kitchen Diane actually has.
-It loads the chest, triceps, anterior deltoid, and serratus anterior — the muscles that catch you when you trip.
+Counter push-aways — 10 reps.
+Stand arm's length from the counter, hands flat, lean in until your nose almost touches, push back over 3 seconds.
+Scaled push-up.
+Loads chest, triceps, anterior deltoid, serratus anterior — the muscles that catch you when you trip.

-Single-leg balance.
-Thirty seconds each side.
-Stand next to the counter, one hand resting lightly on the edge, lift the opposite foot two inches off the floor.
+Single-leg balance — 30 seconds each side.
+Next to the counter, fingertips light on the edge, lift the opposite foot two inches.
 Soften the standing knee.
-Try to use the counter as little as possible.
-This is the vestibular-visual-proprioceptive integration test — the thing that drops fall risk faster than any single-muscle exercise.
+Vestibular-visual-proprioceptive integration — the thing that drops fall risk faster than any single-muscle exercise.

 The four-week build.
-Week one and two — two rounds, three days a week.
-Week three and four — three rounds.
-Week five forward — four rounds.
+Weeks 1-2 — two rounds, three days.
+Weeks 3-4 — three rounds.
+Week 5+ — four rounds.
 Re-test the chair-stand every four weeks.
-The six-second improvement window typically appears between week eight and twelve in previously untrained women.
+The 6-second improvement window typically lands between week 8 and 12 in previously untrained women.

 The shame in the drawer is optional

-The 150-minute aerobic guideline is not wrong.
-It is incomplete — and for many women over sixty, it is downstream of the variable that actually moves the needle.
+The 150-minute guideline isn't wrong.
+It's incomplete — and for many women over 60, it's downstream of the variable that actually moves the needle.

-The Buffalo paper does not say skip cardio.
-It says, in a population of women 63 to 99, the strength signals predicted death better than self-reported aerobic activity did, and the effect held even after controlling for aerobic activity.
-Said plainly — if a 64-year-old woman has thirty minutes a week to train and has to choose between a 30-minute walk and three 12-minute strength sessions, the strength sessions matter more.
+Buffalo doesn't say skip cardio.
+It says, in a population of women 63 to 99, the strength signals predicted death better than self-reported aerobic activity, and the effect held after controlling for aerobic activity.
+Said plainly — if you have 30 minutes a week and have to choose between a 30-minute walk and three 12-minute strength sessions, the strength sessions matter more.
 Per Buffalo.

-The shame attached to "I didn't hit 150 minutes" — Diane's drawer-buried walking log — is the wrong shame.
-The right question, per Buffalo, is what was your chair-stand time last week, and what is it this week.
+The shame attached to "I didn't hit 150 minutes" — Renee's drawer-buried walking log — is the wrong shame.
+The right question is what was your chair-stand time last week, and what is it this week.

-What the system does for Diane on Monday morning
+What the system does for Renee on Monday morning

-I have written the protocol so anyone can run it.
-The Buffalo data is public.
-The chair-stand test takes thirty seconds.
-The 12-minute circuit is below the fold.
+The protocol is public.
+The chair-stand test takes 30 seconds.
+The 12-minute circuit is above.

-The reason most over-sixty women still won't run it three times a week is the same reason the printed walking log went into the drawer in November.
+The reason most women over 60 still won't run it three times a week is the same reason the walking log went in the drawer.
 Nobody knew which twelve minutes they had this week.
 Nobody was going to know if they did it.

-That is the wedge for an AI coach over sixty.
-Chiron does not ask Diane on Sunday night whether she trained.
-He pings on Monday morning at the time she has actually had twelve minutes free for the last six weeks — usually after the coffee, before the daughter's morning call.
-He logs her chair-stand time at week one, week four, week eight.
-When she hits a six-second improvement, he tells her what Buffalo says that means for her eight-year mortality curve.
+That's where Chiron — our AI head coach — earns the seat.
+Chiron doesn't ask on Sunday night whether you trained.
+He pings Monday morning at the time you've actually had 12 minutes free for the last six weeks — after the coffee, before the daughter's morning call.
+He logs your chair-stand at week one, week four, week eight.
+When you hit a 6-second improvement, he tells you what Buffalo says that means for your eight-year mortality curve.

 The walking log in the drawer is the shame.
 The chair-stand time on Monday morning is the data.